craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Nations/The Kingdom of Prosper/Local Lore/Nobles of Prosper.md

 Each of the Noble Houses has a purpose in the function of the Kingdom, or so says [[Arthur Simonson]].
 Not only do they take care of lands, they also do business with the [[Simonson Clan]] as an entity; for example, [[Noble House a'Fen]] is on Simonson payroll to maintain and build new roads to a certain standard of quality.

+Each house has a job in the kingdom, a holding they control, and a seal or crest - some sort of image that represents them.
 # The Houses

 ## [[Noble House a'Fen]]